hku-ect/BioData-Interfaces/README.md

 # BioData-Interfaces

 Here you will find information about different BioData-Interfaces and how you can use them.
-The different BioData interface that we are in the process of researching are:
+Keep an eye on the ECT Blog as well : https://pong.hku.nl/blog/ The different BioData interface that we are in the process of researching are:

 * Bitalino